-This menu lets you turn the map off, if desired (which turns the map screen into a GPS plotter); turn off or on the pop-up map info boxes; draw the map boundaries or boxes around the areas of high detail; or fill land areas with gray.
+This menu lets you turn the map off, if desired (which turns the map screen into a GPS plotter); turn off or on the pop-up map info boxes; draw the map boundaries or boxes around the areas of high detail; or show water on the map as white to contrast land.
 You can also turn on or off Map Overlays, which display latitude and longitude grid lines or range rings on the map.
 This menu lets you select Navionics Maps; for instructions, see the Navionics Charts entry in this section.